hemant-kushwaha/bootstrap-ecommerce-landing-page/README.md

 - **Bootstrap Components**: Leveraging Bootstrap for fast and efficient layout management and styling.

 ## 🚀 Demo
-View a live preview : Coming Soon
+View a live preview : Updating link Soon

 ## 💻 Technologies Used
 - **HTML5**